-Unacceptable Needs Improvement Acceptable Exemplary All four of the Three of the Two of the definitions All of the definitions definitions were definitions were were inaccurate or were accurate and inaccurate or inaccurate or incomplete. complete. incomplete. incomplete.
+Unacceptable Needs Improvement Acceptable Exemplary All four of the Three of the Two of the All of the definitions definitions were definitions were definitions were were accurate and inaccurate or inaccurate or inaccurate or complete. incomplete. incomplete. incomplete.

 Here is a summary of our findings: